 Eppol Pie may not be ostentatiously branded as a gay bar, but it’s incredibly popular with locals as a high-end gay-friendly bar in Milan’s gay area.
 I love Eppol Pie’s cozy interior as well as their decadent desserts.

 Stopping by for lunch, an aperitivo, or even an end-of-evening dessert are a few other perfect ways to experience the deliciousness of Eppol Pie.

 Company Club is Milan’s beloved bear bar.
 It’s one of the city’s larger gay bars, with plenty of space for seating during karaoke nights or space to dance on party weekends.

 The crowd at Company Club is pretty sexy, a mix of the local bear community, older gay men, and anyone interested in seeing a great drag show.

 More Milan Gay Bars

 Milan has so many more gay bars than the ones mentioned above.
-To keep things short, here’s a quick list of other local gay bars you might want to visit.
+To keep things short, here’s a quick list of others you might want to visit.

-NoLoSo – Gay bar and restaurant with an instagrammable retro vibe offering nightly aperitivo buffets, Sunday brunch, and weekend DJs.
+NoLoSo – LGBT bar and restaurant with an instagrammable retro vibe offering nightly aperitivo buffets, Sunday brunch, and weekend DJs.

 Milan Gay Clubs & Parties